niruhan/Motor-Driver-using-power-amp/README.md

 # Motor-Driver-using-power-amp
-this contains proteus cct designs for class A power amp and H bridge
+this contains proteus cct designs for
+1. class A power amp
+2. H bridge
+3. linearized power amplifier using feedback/sziklai pair